whitequark/parser/README.md

 Ruby MRI 1.8 permits to specify a bare `\u` escape sequence in a string; it treats it like `u`.
 Ruby MRI 1.9 and later treat `\u` as a prefix for Unicode escape sequence and do not allow it to appear bare.
 Parser follows 1.9+ behavior.

 As of 2013-07-25, affected gems are: activerdf, activerdf_net7, fastreader, gkellog-reddy.

-### Invalid Unicode escape sequences

-Ruby MRI 1.9+ permits to specify invalid Unicode codepoints in Unicode escape sequences, such as `\u{d800}`.

-As of 2013-07-25, affected gems are: aws_cloud_search.

 ### Dollar-dash